HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

 2. See point 1
 3. Run the overlap check

-Geant4 performs the overlap check of a given geometry.
+Geant4 can perform the overlap check of a given geometry.
 This action is available for `ddsim`.
-A a macro file with the Geant4 instructions has to be provided to `ddsim`.
+A macro file with the Geant4 instructions has to be provided to `ddsim`.
 To do so, create a file named as *overlap.mac* and write these commands inside

 ```
 /geometry/test/run